cyberchitta/llm-context.py/README.md

+# Important: Project Name Change

+This project is being renamed from `llm-code-context` to `llm-context` to better reflect its capability to handle various types of text files, not just code.
+This repository will be renamed, and future releases will be under the new name.
+Please update your references and dependencies accordingly.

+For the latest version and updates, please visit: [https://github.com/cyberchitta/llm-context.py](https://github.com/cyberchitta/llm-context.py)

+Thank you for your understanding and continued support!

 # LLM Code Context

 LLM Code Context is a Python-based tool designed to streamline the process of sharing code context with Large Language Models (LLMs) *using a standard Chat UI*.
 It allows developers to easily select, format, and copy relevant code snippets and project structure information, enhancing the quality of interactions with AI assistants in coding tasks.